weruharim/r4da-journey/README.md

 min_rank(x)
 ````

 I completed some exercises to test what I have learned.
-In the first exercise, I converted `dep_time` and `sched_dep_time` to a more convenient representation of number of minutes since midnight.
+In the first exercise, I converted `dep_time` and `sched_dep_time` to a more convenient representation of number of minutes since midnight:

 ```R
 flights <- mutate(flights,